Our people

 Senior Lecturer

-Dr. Francis J. Burdon is a Lecturer working in Te Aka Mātuatua - School of Science at the University of Waikato.
-Originally from Aotearoa New Zealand, F.J.B. conducted his Masters research at the University of Canterbury on aquatic-terrestrial linkages in forested South Island streams.
-He returned to the University of Canterbury in 2009 for his doctoral…
+I am a Senior Lecturer (Ecology) working in Te Aka Mātuatua - School of Science at the University of Waikato.
+I am originally from Aotearoa New Zealand and I completed my Masters research at the University of Canterbury on aquatic-terrestrial linkages in forested South Island streams.
+I returned to the University of Canterbury in 2009 for my doctoral stu…

 40167